ziqian98/ziqian98.github.io/_pages/about.md

 <hr>

-* Project 1: ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network
+### Project 1:  <br /> Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network

   Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.